MaxZimmer/Spikeling-V2-dev/README.md

       The PCB footprint is as follow: GND, R, G, B (may consider changing for R, GND, G, B which is more common)

       The LEDs G and B should have their own analog pin and not be dependent of the buzzer digital pin.

+      On the PCB, invert GND and VCC on all pot on PCB change writing on noise potentiometer